MoschettiAndrea/spotify-db/README.md

 ## Database schema

-The database currently consists of the following tables:
+The database consists of six tables:

 * `users`
 * `artists`